aoikurokawa/posts/private/Automating Rust Crate Publishing with GitHub Actions.md

 #### Add to repository secrets:

 1. Repository → Settings → Secrets and variables → Actions
-2. Name: JITO_TEAM_PAT (or whatever you reference in your workflow)
+2. Name: REPO_PAT (or whatever you reference in your workflow)
 3. Value: Your generated token

 Why this is needed: The default GITHUB_TOKEN runs as the GitHub Actions bot, which can't bypass branch protection rules.
 A PAT authenticates as you (with admin permissions) and can push directly to protected branches.